LaminarFlow24/Triluxo_Chatbot_Assignment/readme.md

 ## Features of Chatbot :

-1. The model is capable of answering user any query regrading any course which is available on website.
+1. The model is **capable of answering user any query regrading any course** which is available on website.
+2. The model provides **description, price per lesson, total price, number of lessons, curriculum and total price** for each course.

 ## Approach

 1. **Data Scraping:**
 - The project scrapes not only the main webpage but also the individual course pages to extract detailed information such as "Curriculum" and "Description".
+All the data is stored in a JSON file, which is then passed through sentence embedding models.

 2. **Sentence Embeddings:**
 - The "all-MiniLM-L6-v2" model is used to generate sentence embeddings for the course information.